lm-tools/drl-import/README.md

 Paste into the blank space near the end of resources.js

+find/replace  '':'' with nothing.

 Remove the blank lines.

 Click ‘Packages’ -> ’Atom Beautify’ -> ‘Beautify’

+(Save file, and thwn enCmd-Shift-p and then type ESLint Formatter in Sublime)

 Check resources.js looks good and then save it.
 —